4 min read

 3 min read

-Kalyn Barker : October 11, 2023
+October 11, 2023

 You can read this blog post for the gist, or watch the full event replay.

-Regardless of where a college stands on this pyramid, the paramount focus should be on finding the right fit for yourself.
+Regardless of where a college stands on this pyramid, your paramount focus should be on finding the right fit for you.
 The ideal institution for you is one that truly appreciates your unique qualities and values what you bring to the table.
 It's crucial to consider your position on the competitive spectrum, whether you're closer to PBK (Pi Beta Kappa, Dean's list/Honor roll) or JGB (Just Getting By).
 This self-awareness aids in setting realistic expectations during the college application process.

-Peter strongly advises targeting schools where you occupy the upper half of the playing field, ensuring a better chance of success and compatibility.
+Pro tip: Peter strongly advises targeting schools where you occupy the upper half of the playing field, ensuring a better chance of success and compatibility.

 In the world of college admissions, there are two distinct agendas at play.